meicale/Interception-Tools/README.md

 uinput -p -d /dev/input/by-id/my-kbd -d /dev/input/by-id/my-mouse -c my-extra.yaml
 ```

-merges `my-kbd`, `my-mouse` and `my-extra.yaml` into a single YAML output.
-The
+merges `my-kbd`, `my-mouse` and `my-extra.yaml` into a single YAML output (the
 characteristics that aren't lists are “merged” by overriding the previous when
-they are present on both inputs.
+they are present on both inputs).
 This allows creating hybrid virtual devices
-that act as both keyboard and mouse, for example.
+that, for example, act as both keyboard and mouse (see caveats section on
+hybrid devices).

 Explicitly calling `intercept` and `uinput` on specific devices can be
-cumbersome, that's where `udevmon` enters the scene. `udevmon` accepts a YAML
+cumbersome, that's where `udevmon` helps. `udevmon` accepts a YAML
 configuration with a list of _jobs_ (`sh` commands by default) to be executed
 in case the device matches a given description.
 For example: